mikolajczykb/Sign-Detection-App/README.md

 ## Skills gained during project

   -> Knowledge of image preprocessing such as:
       Binarization
       Image filters (Gaussian etc.)
       Noise reduction
       Operations such as closing, opening etc.
   -> Usage of neural networks (feedforwardnet)
   -> What are geometry coefficients
   -> Creating an algorithm to single out road signs using image preprocessing and geometry coefficients
+  -> Creating a proper markdown file